epsi-rns/epsi-rns.github.io/_posts/webdev/2016-06-22-jekyll-arch-install.markdown

   I will put this page to Tutorial section later.
 </div>

-Installing Jekyll on Arch is a little bit tricky.
+Installing Jekyll on Arch/Manjaro is a little bit tricky.
 Jekyll built on top of Ruby Gems.
-Ruby gems in Arch Linux can be installed per user or system wide.
+Ruby gems in Arch/Manjaro Linux can be installed per user or system wide.

 The official guidance,
-do not apply well in Arch Linux.
+do not apply well in Arch/Manjaro Linux.
-So we need a little more detail, on how we suppose todo it in Arch Linux.
+So we need a little more detail, on how we suppose todo it in Arch/Manjaro Linux.

 This article choose the system wide gems utilized AUR package.